 Constant Contact Families have diverse access points as it relates to access to information (language, literacy, fluency within the two dominant languages Spanish and English).
 As such, we need the opportunity to reach families using a variety of platforms and methods such as flyers, letters, videos, phone blast, text messaging with pictures so that we are reaching all families.
 We will know if this endeavor is successful based on anecdotal feedback from families, the number of families who are able to reciprocate communication and the number of families who are able to attend promoted events or attain promoted supports and services.
 Communication Tools - phone blast, text messaging, flyers, letters, etc Translation services - 100% of communication will be translated into the two dominant languages Partnerships We will leverage the Family Welcome Center to create lasting partnerships that meet the diverse needs of our families within the school community and beyond our walls.
 We will provide opportunities for interface with the Welcome Center by cascading performances and events with information about community resources and partnerships both within and beyond the schools' walls.
 We will know if this is successful based on K12 Insight survey data and the number of families who are able to access the supports and resources needed.
-Linkage - We need the linkage between identified needs and community resources Tracking - We will create a system to track and monitor the correlation between events and events that are cascaded with community resources and compare the data Assemblies and Showcases We will create opportunities for scholars and families to celebrate their academic success in both reading, writing and math.
+Linkage - We need the linkage between identified needs and community resources Tracking - We will create a system to track and monitor the correlation between events and events that are cascaded with community resources and compare the data Literacy Night We will create curriculum-focused and meaningful sit-down workshops for families and scholars where families have the opportunity to learn the curriculum ahead of scholars so that they are better situated to support children; we will leverage the work of pedagogical staff with the unpacking of NGLS so that we can present to families the key look fors We will know if this strategy is impactful based on the attendance, depth of conversations happening among families and the movement from transactional interactions with families to transformational Schedule: Calendar of events where families have the opportunity to engage in workshops and hands on activities Pedagogical support: School staff will work with families in as well as tangible activities and games they can play as a family to demonstrate mastery. interactions where we are able to accurately diagnose the needs of individual families (specifically tier 2 and 3 families) with wrap-around support and maintenance. furtherance of the workshop's vision Assemblies and Showcases We will create opportunities for scholars and families to celebrate their academic success in both reading, writing and math.
 We will do so through gallery walks, feedback protocols and in class celebrations.
 We will highlight scholar growth and progress and provide the opportunity to give scholars' work voice through their showcases.
-Families will We will know if this strategy is impactful based on attendance at Showcase events as well as scholar feedback on K-12 Insight surveys around the following questions: Scholar: School is fun, My teacher wants to hear Schedule: Schedule of showcase events Pedagogical support: Teachers will support scholars with the expectations and procedures to showcase their work strength (40% increase).
+Families will have the opportunity to attend the aforementioned showcases at the end of each unit of study.
+We will know if this strategy is impactful based on attendance at Showcase events as well as scholar feedback on K-12 Insight surveys around the following questions: Scholar: School is fun, My teacher wants to hear about what I'm doing while I'm not at school (40% increase).
+Families: Teachers tailor their instruction to my child's strength (40% increase).
+Schedule: Schedule of showcase events Pedagogical support: Teachers will support scholars with the expectations and procedures to showcase their work